PACER-PHII/PACER-client-win/README.md

 ```

 # PACER-client Update
 This repository will be the place where updates are made.
 You can do git pull to update the PACER-client.
-As recommended, if a separate folder was used for the actual installation, then new updated files from the git pull will not replace the XML configuration files that were modified for the local environment.
+As recommended, if a separate folder was used for the actual deployment, then new updated files from the git pull will not replace the XML configuration files that were modified for the local environment.

 New updated jar file(s) can be run by restarting the service from 'services'.
-Do not copy the XML file over to the folder that will be used for the actual deployment.
-This can overwrite the current settings.
+While updating the PACER-clinet, please be careful that your current settings (XML files) are not overwritten.